Walt Disney World: Employment

-When the Magic Kingdom opened in 1971, the site employed about 5,500 "Cast Members".
-In 2020, Walt Disney World employed more than 77,000 Cast Members.
+When the Magic Kingdom opened in 1971, the site employed about 5,500 employees, referred to by Disney as "Cast Members".
+As of 2025, Walt Disney World employs over 80,000 people.
 Walt Disney World has more than 3,000 job classifications with a total 2019 payroll of over $3 billion.

-Union representation

 Almost all hourly guest-facing Cast Members work under union contracts.
 The most recent contract was negotiated and put in effect in 2023 and is valid through 2027, setting the starting hourly rate for part-time and full-time Cast at 17 dollars per hour, with additional premiums available for select roles.
 Union membership is offered to all Cast eligible at the start of employment.
 Each staff location on property has an official designated as shop steward, who bargains with Disney leadership when needed to defend the rights designated within the contract.
+Unions that represent Walt Disney World Cast Members include: